Faithjf/Virtual_internship_FORAGE/README.md

 # TASK 3

 Task 3 is the genral presentation of visuals.
 The data_visualization_presentation file has the full report documentation.
+Here is the link to the [view_dashboard_insughts](https://github.com/Faithjf/Virtual_internship_FORAGE/blob/main/Data_visualization_presentation.pptx) in powerpoint presentation.